Never Let You Go (Third Eye Blind song)

 "Never Let You Go" is a song by American rock band Third Eye Blind.
 It was released on January 4, 2000, as the second single from their second album, Blue.
 The song peaked at number 14 on the US Billboard Hot 100 and spent three weeks at number one in Canada.
-It also reached number 26 in Iceland, number 15 in New Zealand, and number six on the UK Rock Chart.
+It also reached number 26 in Iceland, number 15 in New Zealand, and number six on the UK Rock Singles Chart.